GaddamVarshith/Detection_of_Learning_Disability_System/README.md

 ## Features
 - Preprocessing of input data
-- Training and testing of multiple machine learning models
+- Training and testing of multiple machine learning models.
 - Evaluation of model performance using metrics such as accuracy, precision, recall, F1 score, and kappa score
 - Cross-validation to ensure model robustness
 - Detailed performance reports and visualization